Problem Package Format

 • All file names for files included in the package must match the regexp

-i.e., they must be of length at least 2, consist solely of lower or upper case letters a–z, A–Z, digits 0–9, period, dash, or underscore, but must not begin or end with period, dash, or underscore.
+i.e., they must be of length at least 2, at most 255, consist solely of lower- or uppercase letters a–z, A–Z, digits 0–9, period, dash, or underscore, but must not begin or end with a period, dash, or underscore.

 • All text files for a problem must be UTF-8 encoded and not have a byte-order mark (BOM).